-Working Capital Reaches final close of $25.5 million
+Working Capital Reaches Final Close of $25.2 million

 Children's Investment Fund Foundation and Zalando join venture fund to combat labor abuses in supply chains